 This list could also go on for pages.
 What about now that the winter months are bringing cooler weather?
 Here are some cool (no pun intended) things to try:

-If you really want to get to know your team, and you really want to work on relationships, don’t let COVID or the weather stand in your way.
+If you really want to get to know your team, and you really want to work on relationships, then begin to take steps to do so.
 Let your creativity begin.

 Your team and coaches are probably made up of all sorts of people that are different than you.
 Respecting and appreciating those differences is key to everyone getting along.

 Here are some phrases to help you remind yourself that we are all people first: